What Is Cognitive Behavioral Therapy?

 • Disorders or conditions are normally at least partly based on learned patterns of unhelpful behaviors

-• People who live with psychological problems or conditions can learn better coping strategies that may relieve their symptoms and lead to happier, healthier lives
+• People who live with psychological problems or conditions can learn better-coping strategies that may relieve their symptoms and lead to happier, healthier lives

-The premise behind CBT is generally to get people to change their unhelpful ways of thinking and in so doing, change unhelpful behavior responses.
+The premise behind CBT is generally to get people to change their unhelpful ways of thinking and, in so doing, change unhelpful behavior responses.
 During counseling sessions, clinicians using this therapeutic approach frequently work with clients to help them recognize distortions in their thinking that may be causing problems in their lives and perhaps influencing mental illness.
 Once clients are able to have a better understanding of their thought distortions, they can create more realistic thoughts.
-Then the cognitive behavioral therapist can help them reevaluate and apply new, healthier thinking patterns to their lives.
+Then, the cognitive behavioral therapist can help them reevaluate and apply new, healthier thinking patterns to their lives.

 CBT often utilizes problem-solving skills to help clients better understand their behavior, its motivation, and how to implement coping strategies to address difficult situations.
 The process can allow them to increase their confidence in their responses to others and increase the use of healthy coping mechanisms.

 Some therapies may add another component of CBT in treating certain conditions and helping clients change their behavioral patterns.
-Behavioral therapeutic strategies may assist individuals in facing their fears rather than avoiding them, using role-playing in anticipation a particular situation or interaction, and learning to relax their bodies and calm their minds.
-Eating disorders, anxiety disorders, substance use disorders, and mood disorders can all be improved by healthier thinking patterns from cognitive behavioral therapy.
+Behavioral therapeutic strategies may assist individuals in facing their fears rather than avoiding them, using role-playing in anticipation of a particular situation or interaction, and learning to relax their bodies and calm their minds.
+Eating disorders, anxiety disorders, substance use disorders, and mood disorders can all be improved by healthier thinking patterns from cognitive behavioral therapy (CBT).
 CBT therapists may give homework assignments for clients to complete to bolster their treatment outside of therapy sessions.

 As a stress-management approach in one's daily life, CBT may be beneficial for addressing unhelpful behaviors or irrational beliefs that prevent altering one's thought patterns.
 Since chronic stress is linked with various mental health conditions, including depression and anxiety disorders, it's advisable to seek help in managing it.